johanlkarlsson/healthy-rhythm/index.md

 # Privacy Policy for Healthy Rhythm

-Effective date: Friday 20th June 2025
+Effective date: Wednesday 9th July 2025

 Healthy Rhythm is a wellness app designed to help you reflect on your daily habits.
 Your privacy is important, and this policy outlines what information we do — and more importantly, **do not** — collect.